jabranham/personal-website/_drafts/using-pandoc-a-grad-student-guide.md

 in a terminal (powershell on Windows) and then pressing enter.[^1] It will tell you what version of pandoc you have installed.

 [^1]: If you don't know how to open a terminal, just search for "terminal" (for Linux/Mac) or "powershell" (for Windows).
 The terminal/powershell programs come preinstalled with the operating system, so you shouldn't need to do anything else.
+On older Windows versions, you may need to manually install powershell.

 [^2]: Pandoc is also free, open-source software.
+It is developed [on github](https://github.com/jgm/pandoc).

-[^3]: So, for example, while it's possible to use pandoc to convert to and from html (and many other formats), we won't mention that.
+[^3]: So, for example, while it's possible to use pandoc to convert to and from org-mode documents, html, and many other formats, we won't focus on that.